tilley-kyle/Eng-Journal/Todo/Associate-to-Eng1.md

 - [ ] Weekly pmnts.com article
 - [ ] Be an expert on the team for 1 feature
 * Invoices(becky), coupons, gateways(experience with assigning), subscriptions, paymentes, taxes, analytics, charges, items, etc
+- [ ] Make a script to create rcmd-release-manifest jobs
+* Eliminate user error so much
 ### Communication and Leadership
 - [ ] Take longer to ask questions, make sure I ask everything I can
 - [ ] Async stand up every morning